fastlane/fastlane/CONTRIBUTING.md

 ## Pull Requests

-Pull requests are always welcome :simple_smile:
+Pull requests are always welcome :smile:

 - Your code editor should use the tab spaces of 2.
 - Make sure to test the changes yourself before submitting.